Multi-Cloud

 To enable the Private Bucket feature:

-2. Complete one-time account configuration
+1. Complete a one-time account configuration

-3. Publish settings in the WalkMe Editor
+2. Publish settings from the WalkMe Editor

 Limitations